skyssolutions/lynxchan/src/be/Readme.md

 * `thumbExtension`: forces all thumbs to use this extension.
 Keeps gifs from being animated as a side-effect, even if `gif` is used.
 * `disableTopBoards`(Boolean): if true, the top boards will not be shown in the front-page.
 * `allowGlobalBoardModeration`(Boolean): if true, global staff will be allowed to act as board moderators too.
+* `addons`(Array): array of addons to be loaded.
+They will be loaded in the order they appear in this array.

 `db.json`: contains database connection information.
 * `address`: address of the database.